 We plan to directly market our Gabriel Secure Communication PlatformTM and Gabriel Collaboration SuiteTM products, domain name registry services to our service provider and system integrator customers.
 We market our Gabriel line of products directly to small and medium businesses using online marketing programs and tools.
+A number of International Association of Certified ISAO (IACI) including, ISAO's for Maritime & Ports, ISAO Credit Union ISAO, City of Chicago, ISAO Human Trafficking ISAO have chosen to deploy our software as private and secure e-technology to protect their communications.
+Several other ISAOs are completing their evaluations before deploying our products within their networks.

-We hope to leverage our relationship with Leidos, to extend our offering to departments and agencies within the federal government.
+We expect to leverage our relationship with Leidos, to extend our offering to departments and agencies within the federal government.
 Leidos is a FORTUNE 500® scientific, engineering and technology applications company that uses its deep domain knowledge to solve problems of vital importance to the nation and the world, in national security, energy and the environment, critical infrastructure, and health.
 We intend to leverage our sales team for managing current accounts and pursuing sales opportunities with new customers.